openedx/frontend-app-authoring/README.rst

   libraries but cannot be edited using Studio's authoring view.
 This is a limitation of Studio, not this MFE.
 Work is under way to improve Studio accordingly.

+* Users with view only access are able to see the 'User Access' menu item, despite the fact it will just kick them back to the detail view.